Frequently Asked Questions

 Do I need to get vaccinated to travel to Cuba?

-According to the Center for Disease Control (LINK to page) regarding travel to Cuba you should be up to date on routine vaccines such as: measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
-Recommended is additional vaccine for Hepatis A for all travelers.
-Also Typhoid for those travelers (not us) spending extensive time in the countryside are advisable (LINK to article).
-Due to recorded cases of the Zika virus, women who are pregnant should not travel to Cuba.
+You should be up to date on routine vaccines such as: measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
 All travelers should exclusively drink bottled water in Cuba.

 Will my health insurance work in Cuba?

 All travelers are covered by the Cuban medical system as part of a $25 fee included in price of an airline ticket.
-If there is an event that requires medical attention you would be taken to an excellent hospital that exclusively serves foreigners in Cuba.
+If there is an event that requires medical attention you would be taken to an hospital that exclusively serves foreigners in Cuba.
 However, Cuban insurance does not extend to emergency medical evacuation back to the United States.
 You can purchase such coverage through Allianz Insurance.
+Trip cancelation insurance is always a good investment for packaged trips.

 Can I bring home rum, cigars, and coffee?

-You may bring home coffee but since September 2020 rum and cigars cannot be brought back to the United States.
+You may NOT bring home rum and cigars into the United States.
+You may bring home coffee and other souvenirs.
 Complete information is available from US Treasury Office of Foreign Assets Control.

 Does the Cuban government impose restrictions on Americans in Cuba?